moomentsadmin/AssetTrack/docs/production/docker-compose.md

 - Use GitHub Actions (added) to build and push Docker Hub images.
 Add `DOCKERHUB_USERNAME` and `DOCKERHUB_TOKEN` secrets.
 - Keep `.env.production` out of git.
 Prefer a secret manager or environment variables in your host/CI.

+Device tracking note
+- The project includes a small device tracking feature and companion `tracking-agent` installers.
+This is optional and disabled by default.
+- To enable server-side tracking, set `ENABLE_DEVICE_TRACKING=true` in your `.env.production`.
+When disabled the `/tracking-agent/*` static routes and all `/api/device-tracking` endpoints will not be registered.
+-- For stricter production images you may remove the `tracking-agent` folder from the build process; the production `Dockerfile` in this branch does not include the `tracking-agent` assets by default.
+Keep the feature disabled by default unless you have a clear use case and policies for data retention and access control.